 Applications for the scholarship will be open to candidates:

-- who are enrolled in, or eligible to enrol in, a full time Masters degree in a New Zealand university or equivalent tertiary institution
+- who are enrolled in, or eligible to enrol in, a full time or part time Masters degree in a New Zealand university or equivalent tertiary institution

-- whose proposed course of study includes a minimum research component of 30 Credits, and
+- whose proposed course of study includes a minimum research component of 90 credits

 - who will undertake research into a topic identified by DOC as a priority for conservation research.

-Research priorities or general enquiries, email DOC's Capability Development Team: email@example.com
+For queries about the research priorities or general enquiries, email DOC's Learning and Development Team: email@example.com